taiwangoldcard/website/README.md

 2. At this repo's root, perform `npm install`.
 This will install `cypress`, the automated test runner.

-3. `./node_modules/cypress/bin/cypress run` to perform all tests in headless mode / CI mode.
+3. Run the application `npm start`.

+4. Run the tests `npm test`.

-4. To debug tests, you can `./node_modules/cypress/bin/cypress open` to view the interactive UI and select the tests to run:
+5. (Optional) To debug tests, you can `./node_modules/cypress/bin/cypress open` to view the interactive UI and select the tests to run:

 ![Cypress Tests UI](./tests-ui.png)